Doppler617492/arrivals-backend/README.md

 (Replace user/password/port if different.
 When using Docker Desktop, you can exec into the db container and run pg_dump/psql there.)

 ## Health & Routes
-- Health: `GET http://localhost:8081/health` — DB connectivity + Alembic info
+- Health: `GET http://localhost:8081/healthz` — DB connectivity check used by the Docker healthcheck
 - Arrivals routes: `GET http://localhost:8081/_debug/arrivals-methods`
 - All routes: `GET http://localhost:8081/_debug/routes`